Channeling a Comedy Legend for Some Observations

 That might be a controversial assertion in some circles, but I stand by it 100% in this context.

 As a social science, psychology has been failing the general public for years.
-I don’t have enough hubris to put a precise figure on that, but I’ve plenty to invest in exploring elsewhere on the subject.
+I don’t have enough hubris to try to precisely quantify any figures relating to that claim, but I’ve plenty to invest in exploring it.

 Sig and I set out some time ago to complete a paired reading of Carl Jung’s autobiographical book Memories, Dreams, Reflections.
 It did not go as I’d thought and hoped it would.